slurmulon/hazy/README.md

 ## Embedding

-Hazy supports lazy embedding of other JSON fixtures (or really any value) present in the stub pool.
+Hazy supports lazy embedding of other JSON fixtures (or really any value) present in the fixture pool.
 The example above shows this already:

 ```
-hazy.stub.register('someDog', {
+hazy.fixture.register('someDog', {
   id    : '|~misc:guid|',
   name  : 'Dawg',
   owner : '|@someDude|'
 })
 ```

-will resolve to the following provided that `someDude` is in the stub pool
+will resolve to the following provided that `someDude` is in the fixture pool

 ```
 {